What is a Primary Refresh Token?

 - Transport key (tkpub/tkpriv)

-The private keys are bound to the device’s TPM if the device has a valid and functioning TPM, while the public keys are sent to Azure AD during the device registration process.
+The private keys are bound to the device’s TPM if the device has a valid and functioning TPM, while the public keys are sent to Microsoft Entra ID during the device registration process.
 These keys are used to validate the device state during PRT requests.

 The PRT is issued during user authentication on a Windows 10 or newer device in two scenarios:

-- Azure AD joined or Hybrid Azure AD joined: A PRT is issued during Windows logon when a user signs in with their organization credentials.
+- Microsoft Entra joined or Microsoft Entra hybrid joined: A PRT is issued during Windows logon when a user signs in with their organization credentials.
 A PRT is issued with all Windows 10 or newer supported credentials, for example, password and Windows Hello for Business.
-In this scenario, Azure AD CloudAP plugin is the primary authority for the PRT.
+In this scenario, Microsoft Entra CloudAP plugin is the primary authority for the PRT.

-- Azure AD registered device: A PRT is issued when a user adds a secondary work account to their Windows 10 or newer device.
+- Microsoft Entra registered device: A PRT is issued when a user adds a secondary work account to their Windows 10 or newer device.
 Users can add an account to Windows 10 or newer in two different ways -

 - Adding an account via the Allow my organization to manage my device prompt after signing in to an app (for example, Outlook)